24 Cities Near Orlando to Live in 2026

 • Map of Mount Dora

-Mount Dora is one of the best cities in Central Florida for those seeking small-town serenity.
+Mount Dora is one of the best cities in Central Florida for those who want to get a taste of small-town serenity.
 However, from its iconic downtown district to its many lakeside activities, there’s so much more to do in Mount Dora than in your average small town.

-Festivals are plentiful throughout the year, including the Mount Dora Arts Festival and the Mount Dora Bicycle Festival, where you’ll find plenty of families and retirees to meet.
-With such a low crime rate and access to some of the region’s best healthcare facilities, this Florida town offers a high quality of life.
+Festivals are plentiful throughout the year, including the Mount Dora Arts Festival and the Mount Dora Bicycle Festival.
+And with such a low crime rate and access to some of the region’s best healthcare facilities, this Florida town offers a high quality of life.

 cities-near-orlando-5